societe-generale/github-crawler/README.md

 Several output types are available in [this package](./github-crawler-core/src/main/kotlin/com/societegenerale/githubcrawler/output/) :
 - console is the default and will be used if no output is configured
 - a simple "raw" file output
-- a CI-droid ready CSV file output, to run locally and copy/paste in CI-droid bulk update UI (UI implementation is in progress)
+- a CI-droid ready CSV (or Json) file output, to run locally and copy/paste in CI-droid bulk update UI (UI implementation is in progress)
 - HTTP output, which enables you to POST the results to an endpoint like ElasticSearch, for easy analysis in Kibana

 ## Configuration on crawler side

+Several outputs can be configured at the same time.
+You can define as many indicators to fetch as required.

+Below configuration shows how parsers are invoked for each indicator, thanks to the ```method``` attribute.

 ```yaml
     # the base GitHub URL for your Github enterprise instance to crawl